RNLB Mary Stanford (ON 661): Incident

 On Tuesday 20 November the funeral was held of fifteen of the crew, buried in a communal grave.
 Hundreds of mourners from all over the country attended.
 Members of the Latvian Government were among the dignitaries present, recognising that the men had lost their lives going to the assistance of a Latvian vessel.
 When Henry Cutting's body was found at Eastbourne 3 months later, it was bought back home and interred with his fellow crew members.
 John Head's body was never recovered.

-The Board of Trade Court of Enquiry sat at Rye Town Hall on 19, 20 and 21 December and the following 1, 2 and 4 January.
-After their deliberation the court announced:

-"As there were no survivors of the crew, the cause of the Lifeboat capsizing is a matter of conjecture, but from the evidence available we are of the opinion that whilst attempting to make the Harbour on a strong flood tide and in high and dangerous breaking sea, she was suddenly capsized and the crew were thrown into the water, two men being entangled under the boat.
-The broken water and heavy surf caused the loss of the crew".

 The Mary Stanford remained at Rye Harbour until the inquiry was over.
 In January 1929 she was taken to the RNLI depot at Poplar in east London, where she was broken up.

 The dependants of those who died were pensioned by the RNLI, with the local fund raising over £35,000.

 Memorials

 A memorial tablet made of Manx stone was presented to Rye Harbour by the people of the Isle of Man.

 A memorial stained glass window was placed in Winchelsea Church (50.9242073°N 0.709197°E).
 It depicts a lifeboat putting out to a ship in distress while figures on the shore watch as it goes.
-For photo of window see this link...

 The seventeen men who lost their lives were Herbert Head (47), coxswain, and two sons James Alfred (19) and John Stanley (17); Joseph Stonham (43), 2nd Coxswain; Henry Cutting (39), Bowman and his two brothers Roberts Redvers (28) and Albert Ernest (26); Charles Frederick David (28), Robert Henry (23) and Lewis Alexander (21) Pope, three brothers; William Thomas Albert (27) and Leslie George (24) Clark, brothers; Arthur George (25) and Maurice James (23) Downey, cousins; Albert Ernest Smith (44), Walter Igglesden (37) and Charles Southerden (22).

-The Mary Stanford in fiction

-Monica Edwards wrote a fictional account of the lifeboat disaster in her children's novel Storm Ahead, which was published in 1953.
-She had witnessed the disaster at first hand: her father, the Reverend Harry Newton, was vicar of Rye Harbour at the time and officiated at the mass funeral.
-Monica was known to have been close friends with Charlie Southerden who died on the lifeboat.